 Direct Thermal Printing

-Direct thermal printers create images directly on the printed material without using a ribbon, toner or ink.
+Direct thermal printers work by creating images directly on the printed material without using a ribbon, toner or ink.
 Instead, this method uses chemically treated, heat-sensitive media that blackens when it passes under the thermal printhead.
 As a result, this media is more sensitive to light, heat and abrasion.
 And, labels and tags are not as long lasting.
 Images can fade over time, and media will darken if overexposed to heat, light or other catalysts.

+Neither thermal transfer or direct thermal printers use ink.
 Read more about the differences and advantages of Direct Thermal and Thermal Transfer Printing.

 Thermal Printer Models